harmonydata/hackathon/accessibility-evaluation.md

 Ensure all interactive elements (links, buttons, form controls) are keyboard accessible and focus indicators are visible.
 - Compliance: Fail
 - Severity: Medium
-- Comment: Keyboard does not tab to My Harmony and Select All - which are key functionalities of the tool.
+- Comment: Keyboard does not tab to the Upload function, My Harmony and Select All - which are key functionalities of the tool.
 #### 3.2 Enough Time
 Check for adjustable or extendable time limits.
 - Compliance: N/A